lkell/cs6490-project/README.md

 # CS6490 Project - CCN Simulation

-This repository contains code to run a CCN simulation and visalize the resulting network load during a DDoS attack.
+This repository contains code to run a CCN simulation and visualize the resulting network load during a DDoS attack.

 The project makes use of the [SimPy](https://simpy.readthedocs.io/en/latest/) discrete-event simulator to run the network simulation.
 [Plotnine](https://plotnine.readthedocs.io/en/stable/) is used to generate the plots.

+## Install dependencies

+Make sure you have python 3.9 and poetry install and then run `poetry install`.
+Then you can run `poetry shell` to get into the environment.

 ## Running the simulation